 To appease the “well-informed” consumer, you should consider adding relevant content that tailors to those people who look for something to learn during their micro-moments.
 Before buying something, most people do some research and often compare it to other similar products.
 Thus, why is yours the best?

-Insert informational pages that details the components of your different products and why they are considered the best.
+Insert informational pages that detail the components of your different products and why they are considered the best.
 This subtly drives consumers to rank your product higher than others without explicitly saying, “my product is the best.”
 Instead, it is disguised as informational and helpful.

 Be Straight to the Point